Dr. Eichbauer serves as the Interim Director of the Office of Scholarly Innovation

 Journal Articles and Essays

-- "Gratian's Decretum: The Transmission and Fluidity of Legal Knowledge in the Twelfth Century," Cambridge History of the Papacy, Vol. 2: The Pope and Church Governance, eds.
-M. H. Eichbauer and R. A. Ventresca (Cambridge University Press).
+- "Gratian's Decretum: The Transmission and Fluidity of Legal Knowledge in the Twelfth Century," Cambridge History of the Papacy, Vol. 2: The Governance of the Church, series eds.
+Joëlle Rollo Koster and Robert A. Ventresca, eds.
+M. H. Eichbauer and

 - "Introduction," A Cultural History of Genocide, Vol. 2: The Middle Ages, ed.
 M. H. Eichbauer (London: Bloomsbury Academic Publishers, 2021), 1–30.